MrMazzo/VGA-WEB/README.md

 ### Accessing the Repository

 1. Request access to the repository as a collaborator.
-2. Once you have been granted access, you can clone the repository to your computer where you can start making changes to the repository by Making pull requests[^4^][1].
+2. Once you have been granted access, you can clone the repository to your computer where you can start making changes to the repository by Making pull requests.

 ### Making Commits